System Design Space

 • A container does not replace operating-system knowledge; it simply makes process packaging and execution more repeatable.

-• If you need maximum isolation, a different OS, or stricter security boundaries, VMs or hardened runtimes may be the better fit.
+• But when you need maximum isolation, a different OS, or strict security boundaries, VMs or hardened runtimes are the wiser bet.

 Related chapters